No matter how capable your team members are individually, they’ll never shine if they can’t work together.

 The customer support was a bit of a letdown as well, especially considering the cost.

-On the free plan, if you need help, you need to get through the chatbot on the help page to create a ticket for the support team and wait for them to answer you on your email.
+On the free plan, if you want help, you need to get through the chatbot on the help page to create a ticket for the support team and wait for them to answer you on your email.
 The paid plans offer customer success support, but 24/7 customer support is available on the Enterprise plan only.

 What’s new in Asana?